Residential tariffs

 What does this all mean for me as a residential customer?

+A tariff change, if it happens, would generally apply to your primary tariff only – all homes have a primary tariff, which is the main tariff used for most of your light and power circuits.
 If you have a secondary tariff (the tariff that may have things like hot water systems and pool pumps connected) you should be able to keep this tariff when moving to a new primary tariff (but check with your electricity retailer if they offer a secondary tariff with your primary tariff).

 When might my electricity retailer move me to the new tariffs?

-- when a new solar power system is installed
+- when a new solar power system is installed,

 Older style meters that do not have this capability are referred to as ‘basic Type 6 meters’.
 Visit the Queensland Government's Digital meters website for more information about the requirements for electricity metering in Queensland.